Non-Commutative Gebauer-Moeller Criteria: Non-Commutative Gebauer-M oller Criteria

-Note that the obstruction ${\rm o}_{i,s}(ww_{i},w'_{i}w';w_{s},w'_{s})$ in Lemma~\ref{sec3lem7} can be either a multiple of a non-trivial obstruction or an obstruction without overlap.
-However, it suffices for us to consider only the latter case, since the former case has been considered in Proposition~\ref{ncMCrit}, and, more precisely, in Lemma~\ref{sec3lem3}.b.
+Note that the obstruction ${\rm o}_{i,s}(ww_{i},w'_{i}w';w_{s},w'_{s})$ in Lemma~\ref{LemTR} can be an obstruction without overlap or a multiple of a non-trivial obstruction.
+However, it suffices for us to consider only the former case, since the latter case has been considered in Proposition~\ref{ncLWCrit} under its condition (a).